weterynarzfred/options/options.md

 # Options

 All options should be objects placed in the `options` object inside `options.js`.
-Each option on the sae level has to have an unique key.
+Each option on the same level has to have an unique key.
 Example:
 ```js
 const options = {
   testOption: {